 Name (1) Plan name (2) Number of years of credited service (#) Present value of accumulated benefit (3) (\$) Payments during last fiscal year (\$)

-Antonio F. Neri Nederland Plan 3.2 74,107
+Antonio E Noni Nederland Plan 3.2 74,107

 Antonio F. Neri IRG 26.5 96,433

-Tarek Robbiati
+Tarek Robbiati -

 John F. Schultz

-Alan May
+Alan May -

-Neil B. MacDonald
+Neil B. MacDonald -

-- 1. Only Mr. Neri is eligible to receive benefits under any HPE defined benefit pension plan. - The "Nederland Plan" refers to the Centraal Beheer Algemeen Pensioenfonds or CB APF.
+1. Only Mr. Neri is eligible to receive benefits under any HPE defined benefit pension plan.

+The "Nederland Plan" refers to the Centraal Beheer Algemeen Pensioenfonds or CB APF.
 HPE exited the Stichting Pensioenfonds Hewlett Packard Nederland, a multiple employer pension under which HPE had participated; this exit was completed during the 2022 fiscal year.
-"IRG" refers to the International Retirement Guarantee. - 3.
-Because the change in the pension table amounts from those in the prior fiscal year determine the increase in pension value, both the current assumptions as of October 31, 2022, and for the prior fiscal year as of October 31, 2021, have been included in the following description.
+"IRG" refers to the International Retirement Guarantee.

+3. Because the change in the pension table amounts from those in the prior fiscal year determine the increase in pension value, both the current assumptions as of October 31, 2022, and for the prior fiscal year as of October 31, 2021, have been included in the following description.
 Mr. Neri participated in an HP Inc. pension plan while employed in the Netherlands.
 As of October 31, 2022, the present value for this plan is based on a discount rate of 3.69% and mortality in accordance with the AG forecast table 2020.
 As of October 31, 2021, the assumptions included a discount rate of 1.04% and mortality in accordance with the AG forecast table 2020.
-The earliest unreduced retirement age in the Nederland Plan is age 67.
-Due to his transfer from the Netherlands to the U.S. at the request of the Company, Mr. Neri is also covered under the IRG.
-As of October 31, 2022, the present value of IRG benefits is based on a discount rate of 5.32%, lump sum interest rates of 4.48% for the first five years, 5.26% for the next 15 years and 5.07% thereafter, and applicable mortality.
-As of October 31, 2021, the assumptions included a discount rate of 1.59%, lump sum interest rates of 0.70% for the first five years, 2.55% for the next 15 years, and 3.06% thereafter, and applicable mortality.
+As of October 31, 2021, the request of the Company, Mr. Neri is also covered under the IRG.
+As of October 31, 2022, the present value of RG benefits is based on a discount rate of 5.52%, lump sum interest rates of 4.48% for the first five years, 5.26% for the next 15 years and 5.07% thereafter, and applicable mortality.
+As of October 31, 2021, the assumptions included a discount rate of 1.59%, lump sum interest rates of 0.70% for the first five years, 5.25% for the next 15 years, and 3.06% thereafter, and applicable mortality.
 The earliest unreduced retirement age for the IRG based on Mr. Neri's employment history is age 65.
-His pension value has decreased during the 2022 fiscal year by \$95,531 due to significant increases in the discount rates which correspond to increases in bond yields globally.
+His pension value has decreased during the 2022 and 3.05% thereafter, and applicable mortality.
+The earliest unreduced retirement age in the IRG based on Mr. Neri's employment history is age 65.
+His pension value has decreased during the 2022 present value of the IRG based on Mr. Neri's employment history is age 65.
+His pension value as decreased during the 2022 present value of the IRG based on Mr. Neri's employment history is age 65.
+His pension value has decreased during the 2022 for the present value of the interest in bond yields globally.
 As required, this decrease is reported as a \$0 increase in the summary compensation table.